ehealthsuisse/ch-epr-fhir/input/pagecontent/ch-mhd-1.md

 ##### Trigger Events

-The Update Limited Document Metadata Request Message is triggered when an Document Source needs to transmit updated DocumentEntry metadata.
+The Update Limited Document Metadata Request Message is triggered when an Document Source needs to transmit updated DocumentReference metadata.

 ##### Message Semantics

 A Document Source initiates a FHIR request using Update as defined at http://hl7.org/fhir/http.html#update on a DocumentReference Resource.

-A Document Source shall to send a request for either the JSON or the XML format as defined in FHIR.
-A Document Recipient shall to support the JSON and the XML format.
+A Document Source shall send a request for either the JSON or the XML format as defined in FHIR.
+A Document Recipient shall support the JSON and the XML format.

 The Document Source shall be capable of accepting elements specified in profile [CH MHD DocumentReference Comprehensive](StructureDefinition-ch-mhd-documentreference-comprehensive.html).
 The DocumentReference elements which are allowed to be updated are defined in Annex 5.1 1.12.1.
 The [Mappings tab](StructureDefinition-ch-mhd-documentreference-comprehensive-mappings.html#mappings-for-xds-metadata-equivalent-http-ihe-net-xds), indicates the mapping between DocumentReference elements and the XDS elements defined in Annex 5.1 1.12.1.